If you want to ensure the success of your multi-vendor marketplace, you need to craft a great online marketplace business plan.

 Many metrics exist, some more meaningful than others.
 Here’s a curated selection of the most vital ones, accompanied by their respective calculation formulas:

 Net Revenue: Multiply your gross merchandise value (GMV) by your take rate to get a sense of the actual revenue you’re taking in.

 Repeat Purchase Rate: Divide the number of customers who have shopped in your marketplace more than once by your total number of customers.

 Customer Acquisition Cost: Add up the total costs used to acquire new customers and then divide that number by the number of new customers gained from those channels.

 Average Order Value: Divide total transaction value by the total number of sales.

 Net Promoter Score: Send a customer satisfaction survey to your audience that asks on a scale of 1-10 how likely they would be to recommend your online marketplace to a friend.
-Split results into promoters (9s and 10s only) and detractors (anything under 7) and passives (8s or 7s).
-Subtract the percentage of detractors from the percentage of promoters to get your NPS.
+Then, split the results into promoters (9s and 10s only), detractors (anything under 7), and passives (8s or 7s).
+Lastly, subtract the percentage of detractors from the percentage of promoters to get your NPS.